What is an ice dam?

 The snow on a roof surface that is above freezing will melt.
 As water flows down the roof it reaches the portion of the roof that is below 32F and freezes.
 This causes the ice dam.

 The dam grows as it is fed by the melting snow above it, but it will limit itself to the portions of the roof that average below 32F.
 So the water above backs up behind the ice dam and remains a liquid.
 This water finds cracks and openings in the exterior roof covering and flows into the attic space.
 From the attic it could flow into exterior walls or through the ceiling insulation and stain the ceiling finish.

 What causes different roof surface temperatures?

-Since most ice dams form at the edge of the roof, there is obviously a heat source warming the roof elsewhere.
-This heat is primarily coming from the house.
-In rare instances solar heat gain may cause these temperature differences.
+Since most ice dams form at the edge of the roof, there must be a heat source warming the roof elsewhere.
+This heat primarily comes from the house.
+In rare instances, increased heat from the sun may cause these temperature differences.

-In a house, heat moves through the ceiling and insulation by conduction through the slanted portion of the ceiling (Figure 1).
-In many homes, there is little space in regions like this for insulation, so it is important to use insulations with high R-value per inch to reduce heat loss by conduction.
+In a house, heat moves through the ceiling and insulation by conduction through the slanted portion of the ceiling.
+In many homes, there is little space in regions like this for insulation, so it is important to use insulation with high R-value per inch to reduce heat loss by conduction.

 Heat loss by air leakage

 There is another type of convection that transfers heat to the attic space and warms the roof.
-In Figure 1, the winding arrow beginning inside the house and going through the penetration in the ceiling, from the light to the attic space, illustrates heat loss by air leakage.
+In the diagram, the winding arrow beginning inside the house and going through the penetration in the ceiling, from the light fixture to the attic space, illustrates heat loss by air leakage.
 In many homes this is the major mode of heat transfer that leads to the formation of ice dams.